GoogleCloudPlatform/community/tutorials/auto-data-tokenize/index.md

         --member="serviceAccount:${DLP_RUNNER_SERVICE_ACCOUNT_EMAIL}" \
         --role=roles/dataflow.worker

-1. Create and download the credential file of the service account to allow calling Google Cloud services with this service account's credentials:

-        gcloud iam service-accounts keys create \
-        service-account-key.json \
-        --iam-account="${DLP_RUNNER_SERVICE_ACCOUNT_EMAIL}"

 ### Create the key encryption key (KEK)

 The data is encrypted using a data encryption key (DEK).
 You use [envelope encryption](https://cloud.google.com/kms/docs/envelope-encryption) to encrypt